Khushhalbansal/bideros/README.md

 **The cinematic way to run your cricket auction.**

-BidArena is a modern, real-time web application designed to run cricket auctions with the energy and feel of the IPL.
+Bideros is a modern, real-time web application designed to run cricket auctions with the energy and feel of the IPL.
 It provides a cinematic, stadium-grade experience for admins, team owners, and spectators.

 ## ✨ Features